shehryarkhan123/Polygon_Based_Experiments/TABULAR_TFRM/TFR_README.md

 CNN looks at **neighboring** bands.
 Linear SVM is one straight split.
 RF mixes features with trees.
 An FT-Transformer lets **every feature attend to every other** (GNDVI can look at B4) without assuming band order.
 That is the point of this fourth model.
 Same full pixels.
 Same class weights.
 Still not biased by class size.

-This is **not** TabTransformer.
-That model is for categorical columns.
-All 7 features here are numeric.

 ## Headline results